Top Reasons to Visit Croatia

 1. Inexpensive Flights

 Croatia is very easy to get to and there are cheap daily flights with budget airlines into cities such as Dubrovnik and Split.
+Use Skyscanner to search and compare the best flight deals.
 You can also cross via road, boat or rail.

 2. Value for Money